 1 Month Thailand Itinerary

 Note – if you are visiting for less than one month, 2 weeks or 3 weeks for example, you can definitely adapt the below, visit just a few places and still have a great time!
 Or have a look at my 2 weeks in Thailand Itinerary!

 Tip – If you are flexible on dates, I would REALLY recommend you check out when the Full Moon will be so that you can work your Thailand itinerary around it.
 It would be a disaster (to most people), to arrive in Thailand and the Full Moon to be on your second day when you weren’t on Koh Phangan- the main Thailand Party Island!
 You can see the Full Moon Party schedule here!

-From Bangkok, the island hopping in Thailand starts.
+From Bangkok, the island hopping in Thailand starts on your 1 month Thailand itinerary.
 You can fly or get an overnight bus and boat to the island of Koh Samui.
-For cheap internal flights have a look here on Skyscanner, you can get great deals if you book in advance.
-Or book your bus and boat from Bangkok to Koh Samui in advance here!

 Koh Samui is a fairly large island and it’s very built up.
 Some may say its the best island in Thailand but that depends what you want from an island.

 Chaweng Beach is the best area for nightlife in Koh Samui so I’d recommend staying there, I stayed at Floral Hotel Chaweng which I really liked, plus it’s really close to the airport.